• June 19, 2024

 2. Voltage is Above Maximum Operating Voltage

-For Orca motors, if the supplied voltage exceeds the motor’s maximum, it may display an error or draw significant current.
+For ORCA motors, if the supplied voltage exceeds the motor’s maximum, it may display an error or draw significant current.
 A fast-blow fuse usually prevents damage, but without one or with an incorrectly sized fuse the motor may fail, likely shorting out.

 3. Reverse or AC Voltage is Applied

-Orca motors short out when reverse voltage is applied, but a correctly sized fast-blow fuse can help to prevent damage.
+ORCA motors short out when reverse voltage is applied, but a correctly sized fast-blow fuse can help to prevent damage.
 However, without a properly specced fuse this could result in the death of the motor.

 4. Current / Power Rating is Too Low